Eleven (film): Theatrical

 Eleven was released 16 May 2025.
 Earlier, the film was scheduled for 15 November 2024, but was later postponed to 22 November 2024.

 Home media

-The post-theatrical streaming rights have been acquired by Aha.
+The post-theatrical streaming rights have been acquired by Amazon Prime Video, Blacksheep Value, Aha, ManoramaMAX and Lionsgate Play. and the satellite rights were sold to Star Vijay & Colors Tamil.

 Reception

 Jayabhuvaneshwari B of Cinema Express rated it 2.5 out of 5 and stated, "Eleven tries to light up the screen with its innovative premise, but like its own killer, it gets lost in the shadows of predictability and missed opportunities".
 The Times of India too gave the same rating and quoted " competent execution can't save a tired plot".
 Sakshi Post rated it 2.75 out of 5 and stated, Eleven is a visually engaging thriller with commendable performances and a thought-provoking premise.
 Though it may not break new ground in the genre, it succeeds in creating a moody, suspenseful experience that fans of crime dramas are likely to appreciate".